gorkunov/smartgf.vim/README.markdown

 position in the dialog and o,Enter to choose selected item.

 *Note: By default smartgf uses filter by filetype and sets top priority for method definitions and also skips comments in the search results.
-If you want to skip those filters use 'gF' instead of 'gf'.*
+If you want to skip these filters use 'gF' instead of 'gf'.*

 *Note: If you use rails.vim you should know that smartgf disable rails.vim 'gf' mappings.
 You can change smartgf mappings (see configuration section) after that rails.vim should works in a normal way.*